Cheatsheet: Git Commands, SSH Key Management, and Clipboard Operations

 Install

-:sudo apt update sudo apt install xclip
+xclip:sudo apt update sudo apt install xclip -

 Install

-:sudo apt update sudo apt install xsel
+xsel:sudo apt update sudo apt install xsel -

 Copy File Contents to Clipboard: